This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Cream Cheese Frosting

 Many recipes for carrot cake feature a frosting that has been made by combining cream cheese, icing sugar and butter.
-The result is very sweet and a bit runny frosting, that is impossible to pipe.
+The result is very sweet and a slightly runny frosting, that is impossible to pipe.

 I’ve always preferred to rely on whipping cream instead of butter to make my cream cheese frosting.
 This winning combination delivers a frosting that is not too sweet or heavy.